Patient and Provider Opportunities

-The Hepatitis B Foundation is pleased to share information about current and upcoming opportunities for people living with hepatitis B. These opportunities can be tools and resources, clinical trials, or other research opportunities to learn more from people who have hepatitis B.
+The Hepatitis B Foundation is pleased to share information about current and upcoming opportunities for people living with hepatitis B and\or D and their providers.
+These opportunities can be tools and resources, clinical trials, or other research opportunities to learn more from people who have hepatitis B or coinfection with delta.

 Disclaimer – The opportunities listed on this page do not represent all available opportunities.
 The Hepatitis B Foundation receives funding to provide information about the specific opportunities listed on this page.
 The Hepatitis B Foundation follows IRB-approved protocols and our own Corporate Ethics Policy for all listings.
 If you are interested in having an opportunity listed on this page, please email email@example.com.